“Saurabh there is something I wanted to discuss; it’s a very sensitive matter.” Vibhor started tentatively. He is still not sure how to tell him.

 That was the first time she slapped him and then, things changed.
 She would slap him or hit him for no reason.
 Firstly he was too confounded to understand what is happening.
 With time it got more frequent and that got him worried.
 Could it be some medical problem, is she bipolar?
 He would think and his silence only gave her more power.
 She had no problem, she was perfectly healthy.
 That’s what the doctor told him.

-One day, She went for shopping, when she didn’t came back till late, Vibhor got out of his mind with worry.She wasn’t receiving her phone.
+One day, She went shopping, when she didn’t come back till late, Vibhor got out of his mind with worry.She wasn’t receiving her phone.
 He went to search for her in all the possible shopping malls she could be, without success.
 When he came back by 1: 00 midnight, he saw her getting out of someone’s car, he couldn’t see much since it was too dark.
 When he inquired about it, she didn’t just throw a fit or slap him but she took his golf club and hit him on his chest so callously that the club broke into two, Vibhor thought he broke his ribs but they were only badly bruised; hitting her back was something his couldn’t gather his courage to do.

 After eight months of their wedding, Vibhor bought a gold necklace for her, he still wanted their marriage to work, and he wanted to make her happy.
-She took the necklace and hit him with a rolling pin saying he should have bought a diamond necklace, when things got carried away, he hit her back, she sprawled on floor and started hollering and shrieking “Vibhor, please stop..it hurts Vibhor..
+She took the necklace and hit him with a rolling pin saying he should have bought a diamond necklace when things got carried away, he hit her back, she sprawled on the floor and started hollering and shrieking “Vibhor, please stop..it hurts Vibhor..
 Don’t hit me please…” She kept wailing and hitting herself.
 The more he stopped her, the louder she would scream.
-That day Vibhor realised what she was trying to do.
-Next day when he got out, everyone in their building was giving him an evil-hostile glare; obviously they have heard last night’s catastrophe.
+That day Vibhor realized what she was trying to do.
+Next day when he got out, everyone in their building was giving him an evil-hostile glare; obviously, they have heard last night’s catastrophe.

 After that incident Sonam would hurt herself or cut herself and in public she would behave as if he had done it to her, she would behave like a frightened meek girl when she is just the opposite of it.
-Things has gotten so far that now Vibhor can’t even begin to explain to anyone that she is doing it to herself and she is the one who is violent against him not the other way around.
+Things have gotten so far that now Vibhor can’t even begin to explain to anyone that she is doing it to herself and she is the one who is violent against him, not the other way around.
 No one would believe him so he decided to leave her, the mill and the city and go somewhere in solitude.

 “Vibhor beta, I am worried about Sonam Bitiya, she is not opening the door and her screams are getting louder and louder.
 Come fast.”
 He almost hissed.